Covering by planks and avoiding zeros of polynomials: Proofs of the results about the ball

-Let us show that there is a point of $M_k$ lying in the cap $C_{k}^+$.
-Indeed, by Theorems~\ref{theorem:zhao-inequality} and \ref{theorem:zhao-equality}, we have that \begin{itemize} \item[1.]
-Either there exists a point $q_k\in M_k$ at spherical distance strictly more than $\frac{\pi r_k}{2k}=\frac{1}{n}$ from $Z_k$; \item[2.] or there is a great circle $S'$ on $S_k$ containing exactly $2k$ points of $Z_k$ and exactly $2k$ points of $M_k$ so that the zeros and the maxima of the absolute value interlace and are equally spaced with distance $\frac{2\pi r_k}{2k}=\frac{2}{n}$. \end{itemize}
+Let us show that there is a point of the set $\MQ$ lying in the cap $\spcap{1+\frac{1}{n}}$.
+Indeed, by Theorems~\ref{theorem:zhao-inequality} and \ref{theorem:zhao-equality}, we have two possible options. \begin{itemize} \item[1.]
+There exists a point $q_k\in \MQ$ at spherical distance strictly larger than $\frac{\pi r_k}{2k}=\frac{1}{n}$ from $\ZQ$. \item[2.]
+There is a great circle $\Sigma$ on $S_k$ containing exactly $2k$ points of $\ZQ$ and exactly $2k$ points of $\MQ$ so that the zeros and the maxima of the absolute value interlace and are equally spaced with spherical distance $\frac{\pi r_k}{2k}=\frac{1}{n}$. \end{itemize}